 Wirtz Beverage previously used standard methods for storage.
 Now the company’s Westfalia ASRS performs pallet loading storage and replenishment.
 The cranes can reach 10 pallets deep and drop 10 in a row.
-“The efficiency truly offsets the fact that they were a bit more expensive,” says Wirtz Beverage’s Ruane, who pegs the ROI on this at five to seven years.
+“The efficiency truly offsets the fact that they were a bit more expensive,” says Wirtz Beverage’s Ruane, who pegs the ROI at five to seven years.

 The manpower savings was substantial in the new facility; the total workforce fell significantly, Ruane notes.

-Voice picking technology allows them to build mixed bottles into cases automatically, which Ruane says has been 30 percent more efficient than the previous pick-to-light system.
+Voice pick technology allows them to build mixed bottles into cases automatically, which Ruane says has been 30 percent more efficient than the previous pick-to-light system.
 “It just keeps them (workers) focused on the job,” Ruane says.
 “Even when you have pick-to-light, you have time to talk to your neighbor.”

 A Numina Systems camera technology photographs the cases and UPC label of every case moving along the conveyor line, capturing 1,200 cases per minute.